Skip to content

 visualize (bool): Whether to visualize the output predictions.

-embed (list, optional): A list of feature vectors/embeddings to return.
+embed (list, optional): A list of layer indices to return embeddings from.

 **kwargs (Any): Additional keyword arguments for model configuration.